 Read our full Nest X Yale review.

-The Premis is a smart, simple lock for those who want to offer entry with keys, codes and a smartphone app.
-The low-profile keypad looks smart, but still offers a manual key option for the luddites in your house; Homekit support means that you can control it through Siri or the Premis app.
+Homekit support means that you can control it through Siri or the Premis app.
 The latter also allows you to create keycodes that provide limited access, such as allowing the dog walker in during the day, but not at night.
-There is no support for Amazon Alexa, Google Assistant nor Google Home, though, so you can’t check the lock from your Amazon Echo.
+However, there is no support for Amazon Alexa, Google Assistant nor Google Home, though, so you can’t check the lock from your Amazon Echo.

 Read our full Kwikset Premis review.

 You’ll never forget your keys with this lock, because there aren’t any.
 The Kwikset Obsidian with Home Connect is a keycode, deadbolt lock with a smart, minimalist keypad that lights up on touch.
 Tap in a code (it can hold up to 30) and this best smart lock opens.
 Using the Obsidian is a simple way to control access to a basement or home office without worrying about keys.